caerusjs/caerus/readme.md

 Where `name` is the name of your resolver.
 Resolvers should be singular and use `-` for multiple words, e.g. `blog-post`.

+### Generating Views

+To generate views and routes for a given resource, run the following command from the root of your project:

+`$ yarn caerus generate views [name]`

+Where `name` is the name of your resource.
+Views should be singular and use `-` for multiple words, e.g. `blog-post`.

 ## Roadmap